Student Complaints

 The University of St. Thomas strives to provide a safe, humane, and responsive learning environment for students.
 When conflicts arise, students are encouraged to resolve the complaint informally.
 In the case that an issue cannot be resolved informally, the individual has a right to initiate a formal complaint through the Office of the Dean of Students.
 Student complaints may include, but are not limited to, issues regarding classroom instruction, campus services and offices, as well issues with other students.

 Students are encouraged to resolve all complaints informally, first by meeting with the person directly involved with the complaint.
-If the complaint cannot resolved, students are encouraged to submit a formal complaint.
+If the complaint cannot be resolved, the formal complaint process is the official mechanism for review and resolution.
+Concerns shared outside of this process may be redirected to the formal complaint form.

 NOTE: If the complaint is one regarding academics, see the Academic Grievance Policy for procedures.

-Formal complaints must be made in writing, submitted on the official complaint form, found at www.stthom.edu/dos.
-No anonymous complaints will be accepted.
+Formal complaints must be made in writing and submitted by the student on the official complaint form, found HERE.
+Anonymous reports may be received and reviewed but may limit the university’s ability to respond.

-Upon receipt of the formal written complaint, the Dean of Students or designee will review the complaint, assess validity, and forward to the appropriate department for further review and resolution.
+Upon receipt of the formal written complaint, the Dean of Students or designee will review the complaint, review for completeness, determine the appropriate process for response, and forward to the appropriate department for further review and resolution.
+Information related to student concerns is shared only as necessary for resolution and in accordance with the Family Educational Rights and Privacy Act.

 1. All academic/classroom complaints will be forwarded to the chair/dean of the academic department and the Vice President for Academic Affairs.